A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-As described in Section~\ref{sec:PNM} with multiple promising examples, different granularities of code offloading in Processing Near Memory architectures have different implications for performance and energy as well as system complexity.
+As described in Section~\ref{sec:PNM} with multiple promising examples, different granularities of code offloading in \gf{\gls{PNM}} architectures have different implications for performance and energy as well as system complexity.
 These different granularities also have implications on programming and code generation complexity.
 Adoption-minded solutions should clearly take into account the granularity of code offloading and how a PNM system supports code execution.

+\omvi{We believe that high-level programming frameworks like SimplePIM and DaPPA are central to develop and expand into the future to greatly reduce the burden of programming and automate the task of code \omvii{generation and} optimization for PIM hardware.}